Hamilton County Genealogical Society

 Veterans buried in Hamilton County who served in wars prior to World War I have memorial pages on Find A Grave which may have a photo of their headstone.

-Churches and synagogues
+Churches and Synagogues

 The records of German churches were kept in the German language for many years and can be a rich source of information, sometimes including birthplaces.
 Religious Records and Religious Institutions have information on indexes and access to religious records, including Catholic records.
 The Jewish Interest Group has information on Jewish records.
 Protestant records are being digitized on FamilySearch.
 See the HCGS Shop for information about available books.
+Additional information can be found in the links below:

-Deutsche Pionier Verein von Cincinnati (large German society)
+Deutsche Pionier-Verein von Cincinnati

 For more details about German societies, see Deb Cyprych, “The Records of German Societies in Hamilton County,” Tracer 37:3 (August 2016), and “Germans in Hamilton County” on the FamilySearch wiki.